abraham-leal/ccloud-schema-exporter/README.md

   -dest-sr-url string
     	Url to the Destination Schema Registry Cluster -getLocalCopy
     	Perform a local back-up of all schemas in the source registry.
-Defaults to a folder (SchemaRegistryBackup) in the current path.
+Defaults to a folder (SchemaRegistryBackup) in the current path
   -getLocalCopyPath string
     	Optional custom path for local copy.
-This must be an existing directory.
+This must be an existing directory structure.
+  -lowerBound int
-  -scrapeInterval int
+    	Lower SR ID space bound (default 100000) -scrapeInterval int
     	Amount of time ccloud-schema-exporter will delay between schema sync checks in seconds (default 60) -src-sr-key string